 Calling all pesto pasta fans!
-This evergreen dish uses spinach and peas as its sauce base, making it jam-packed with vegetables.
+This evergreen nutritious pasta dish uses spinach and peas as its sauce base, making it jam-packed with vegetables.
 Enjoy a bowlful as is, or add your pick of protein-rich foods for a nutritionally balanced meal.

 Are you looking for a tasty dish to boost your vegetable intake?
 Look no further than this lemony spinach and pea pesto pasta.